TogaTech/require-browser/README.md

  - `name`: the name used to install that module later (default: path)

 ### Requiring Code
 If you would like to require code, the code imported must use `module.exports`, `exports`, or browser code.
-If using `module.exports` or `exports`, write the following command:
+If you have `module.exports` or `exports`, use the following command:
 ```javascript
 require(path_or_name);
 ```

-If you use browser code or have the `browser` parameter in `package.json`, use the following command:
+If you have browser code or the `browser` parameter in `package.json`, use the following command:
 ```javascript
 requireBrowser(path_or_name);
 ```